storacha/specs/w3-egress-tracking.md

 type ConsolidatorServiceDID = string
 ```
-`nb.cause` is a link to the `space/egress/track` invocation that originated this consolidate task.
+`nb.cause` is a link to the `space/egress/track` invocation that originated this consolidation task.

 #### `space/egress/consolidate` receipt